saikumarchinni/angular-app-2/README.md

 # AngularApp1
-# This is Just an edit to show the Automatic build
+# This is Just an edit to show the Automatic build1
 updated it for fun
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.4.